antoniobrandaodesign/ab_boilerplate/README.md

         - Optional [CoffeeScript](http://coffeescript.org)

 - Features:
-    - Live development (instant CSS injection, and auto browser reload for HTML and JS)
+    - Live development (auto browser reload for HTML JS and CSS)
     - Test the app in any device in your local network
     - Real-time interaction syncronization between all connected devices
     - Easily call tasks to create either Development and Production builds